You Always Wanted to Know (and more)

 Raising Superworms: Superworms (Zophobas

-morio) are used for feeding reptiles, birds, and for bait.
+morio) also called King Mealworms, King Worms or Megaworms, are used for feeding reptiles, birds, and for bait.
 Apparently they have less of an exoskeleton than mealworms.
 It is more difficult to breed superworms, but it can be done.
 Here is some information that Larry Broadbent gleaned from the Internet and experience.
+NOTE: Some sources indicate that if an animal (like a bird) consumes a superworm without chewing it, it could bite them in the stomach.
+Therefore, the head should be removed before feeding them to birds.

 - Superworms SHOULD NOT BE REFRIGERATED as it will kill them.